Skip to content Accessibility statement

 Book your place

-Explore theories and practices of sustainability and global justice with tools from across the natural sciences, social sciences and humanities.
+Explore theories and practices of sustainability and global justice with tools from the natural sciences, social sciences and humanities.

 You'll learn through a problem-based approach, applying your skills to tackle real-life issues from the very first day.
-You’ll gain the leadership skills and creativity needed to succeed in a range of careers in the public and private sector, governmental organisations, advocacy organisations, the media, research and consultancy.
+You’ll gain the leadership skills and creativity needed to succeed in a range of careers in the public and private sector, governmental organisations, civil-society organisations, the media, research and consultancy.

 Adding a year in industry or a year abroad are both an option with this course too, so you can gain invaluable experience working or studying in another country.